Hopp til hovedinnhold

 Skills

-• evaluate arguments for and against use of armed force (ius ad bellum)
+• Evaluate arguments for and against use of armed force, using skills related to ethical theories and terminology.

 Competence

-• gain knowledge of central ethical concepts needed for discussing the ethics of the use of armed force
+• Gain knowledge of central ethical concepts needed for discussing international ethics, including the ethics of the use of armed force and the ethics of AI.

 Exam